zanza00/themealdb-client/README.md

 - The application is designed primarily for desktop browsers, though some responsive design is present.
 - State management is handled by Zustand due to its simplicity.
   - Also for the persist middleware that simplyfy a lot the saving and restoring of the favourites (with versioning of the storage shape/schema).
-- Chakra UI was chosen becouse I never used it before and I wanted to try it.
+- Chakra UI was chosen becouse I did previously analyzed for a previous project but never used it, but i liked its approach to component and style.
   - I used it in a very vanilla way, without any customisation.
   - The dark/light mode and toaster came from initializing the chakraui package.
 - Zod is used for "frontier" validation.
 (API and localstorage).